-The Engineering Group participates in all of SRON's detector-research and instrument-hardware projects.
+The EG participates in all of SRON's detector-research and instrument-hardware projects.
 System studies, concept designs, and trade-off studies have been done for a variety of satellite instruments.
-A recent satellite contribution that was realized at SRON concerns the front-end electronics for the Sentinel-5P/ TROPOMI instrument.
-Presently, the ongoing research for the X-IFU instrument on ESA's Athena satellite requires numerous design studies and extensive support of the detector-development programme.
-Satellite instrument projects are supported by the Product assurance & auality assurance team of the Engineering group, which includes CADM (Configuration and Data Management).
+An important satellite contribution that was realized at SRON concerns the front-end electronics for the Sentinel-5P Precusor / TROPOMI instrument.
+Presently, the ongoing research for the X-IFU instrument on ESA's Athena satellite requires numerous design studies and extensive support of the detector-development program.
+Satellite instrument projects are supported by the Product Assurance & Quality Assurance team of the EG, which includes CADM (Configuration and Data Management).

-The Engineering group also participates in instrument development for research from airplanes and scientific balloon flights.
-We supported for instance the STO2 balloon experiment (for astrophysical research), that circled around the South Pole in 2016, and the SPEX-Airborne instrument (for Earth atmospheric research) on board of NASA's ER-2 research plane that made flights above California in 2016.
+The EG also participates in instrument development for research from airplanes and scientific balloon flights.
+We supported for instance the GUSTO balloon experiment (for Astrophysical research), that circled around the South Pole, and the SPEX-Airborne instrument (for Earth atmospheric research) on board of NASA's ER-2 research plane and at the SCARBO flights in Europe.

-The EG invests in future technologies like flight-qualified high-performance mixed-signal ASICs (Application Specific Integrated Circuits), CubeSat engineering knowledge, and 3D metal printing.
+The EG invests in future technologies like Innovative glueing technologies, mechanical and electrical modelling, CubeSat engineering knowledge, and 3D printing.

-The Engineering group is subdivided in six teams:
+The Engineering Group (EG) is subdivided in four teams:

-At both locations, Groningen and Utrecht, the Engineering group has state-of-the-art manufacturing, assembly, and integration facilities.
+At both locations, Groningen and Leiden, the EG has state-of-the-art manufacturing, assembly and integration facilities.
 The electronic assembly equipment and clean rooms meet the quality-assurance requirements for the production of space electronics.
 SRON’s facilities include high-density surface-mount technology equipment and high-speed PCB-layout design tools.
 For mechanical manufacturing and assembly we have cleanroom facilities, optical-alignment tools, high-precision measurement tools, and a well-equipped workshop.